CHAPTER ONE

 6 Did not the sculptor make one, and the brass-founder another, and the silversmith another, and the potter another?

-7 Before they were moulded into this shape by the crafts of these several artificers, was it not possible for each one of them to have been changed in form and made to resemble these several utensils?
+7 Before they were moulded into these shapes by the crafts of these several artificers, was it not possible for every one of them to have been changed in form, and made to resemble these several utensils?

-8 Might not the vessels which are now made out of the same material, if they met with the same artificers, be made like unto such as these?
+8 Might not the vessels which are now made of the same matter, if they met with the same artificers, be made like unto these?

-9 Could not these things which are now worshipped by you, by human hands again be made vessels like the rest?
+9 Could not these things which are now worshipped by you be made again by the hands of men into vessels like the rest?

-10 Are not they all deaf and blind, are they not soul-less, senseless, motionless?
+10 Are they not all deaf and blind?
+Are they not without soul, without sense, and without motion?

 11 Do they not all rot and decay?

-12 These things ye call gods, to these ye are slaves, these ye worship;
+12 These things ye call gods; unto these ye are slaves; these ye worship;

 13 And ye end by becoming altogether like unto them.

-14 Therefore ye hate the Christians, because they do not consider these to be gods.
+14 Therefore ye hate the Christians, because they account not these to be gods.

 15 For do not ye yourselves, who now regard and worship them, much more despise them?

-16 Do ye not much rather mock and insult them, worshipping those that are of stone and earthenware unguarded, but shutting up those that are of silver and gold by night, and setting guards over them by day, to prevent their being stolen?
+16 Do ye not much rather mock and insult them, worshipping those that are of stone and earthenware unguarded, but shutting up those that are of silver and gold by night, and setting guards over them by day, lest they be stolen?

-17 And as for the honours which ye think to offer to them, if they are sensible of them, ye rather punish them thereby, whereas, if they are insensible, ye reproach them by propitiating them with the blood and fat of victims.
+17 And as for the honours which ye think to offer unto them, if they be sensible thereof, ye rather punish them thereby; but if they be insensible, ye reproach them by propitiating them with the blood and fat of victims.

-18 Let one of yourselves undergo this treatment, let him submit to these things being done to him.
+18 Let one of yourselves undergo this treatment; let him submit unto these things being done unto him.

-19 Nay, not so much as a single individual will willingly submit to such punishment, for he has sensibility and reason;
+19 Nay, not so much as one man will willingly submit unto such punishment, for he hath sensibility and reason;

-20 But a stone submits, because it is insensible.
+20 But a stone submitteth, because it is insensible.

-22 Well, I could say much besides concerning the Christians not being enslaved to such gods as these;
+22 Well, I could say much besides concerning the Christians, that they are not enslaved unto such gods as these;

-23 But if any one should think what has been said insufficient, I hold it superfluous to say more.
+23 But if any man should think that which hath been said insufficient, I account it superfluous to say more.

 CHAPTER THREE